IorekHan/Cpp-IM-Instant_Message-_System/Codes/readme.md

 Here are all code pieces.

 Server.cpp is a one-to-one communication server.
-Client.cpp is a one-to-one communication client.
+Client.cpp is a one-to-one communication client.<br>
+MT_Client.cpp and MT_Server.cpp are concurrent IM system codes.